 Why do breasts sag?

-- Loss of skin elasticity with age
+- With ageing and loss of skin elasticity

-- The natural effects of gravity
+- With natural effects of gravity

 Who is suitable for breast uplift with implants?